This post was most recently updated on November 16th, 2018

 To the surprise of many, both Makati City and Bonifacio Global City in Taguig actually have secret passageways hiding underneath them.

 In January 2011, the crew of Manila Water discovered a tunnel during one of their digging operations at the Epifanio delos Santos Avenue (EDSA)-Guadalupe area.
-Although few information has been revealed about the said man-made tunnel, it is reportedly located 3.5 meters below the street level and is wide enough to fit several dump trucks.
+Although few details have been revealed about the said man-made tunnel, it is reportedly located 3.5 meters below the street level and is wide enough to fit several dump trucks.

 The Fort Bonifacio Tunnel, on the other hand, has a more interesting history to share.
 Located near Megaworld, the tunnel is about 2.24 km long and 4 meters wide.
 It is equipped with 32 built-in chambers, a 6-meter-deep well, and 2 exits leading to Brgy.
 East Rembo and Brgy.
 Pembo in Makati City.